Amazon EC2 Dedicated Host instance capacity configurations

 instances (8 cores x 3 instances), those instances consume a

-total of 32 cores, and you might be able to run certain combinations of R5
+total of 32 cores, and you might be able to run certain combinations of R5 instances as

 long as they are within the remaining 16 cores.